 You are now free to microwave bowls of whatever you want without risking burns.

-I hope you enjoyed this tutorial!
+I hope you enjoyed this tutorial on how to sew a soup bowl cozy!
 If you have any